Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 ### Gpt summary

 * Azure Blob Storage is a sub-service of a storage account in Azure.
-* Blob Storage is an object-based storage service that stores items such as image and video files, text files, log files, and VHD files.
+* Blob Storage is an object-based storage service that stores items such as **image and video files, text files, log files, and VHD files**.
-* Blobs are stored inside containers, which act as logical containers for blobs.
+* **Blobs are stored inside containers, which act as logical containers for blobs**.
-* Blobs can be of different types, including block blobs, append blobs, and page blobs.
+* Blobs can be of different types, **including block blobs, append blobs, and page blobs**.
-* Access to blobs is controlled through container access levels, which can be private, blob-level, or container-level.
+* **Access to blobs is controlled through container access levels, which can be private, blob-level, or container-level**.
 * Public access to blobs is granted at the storage account level by default.
 * Blob containers have URLs that can be used to access them and the blobs they contain.
 * Access levels can be modified after the containers and blobs are created.